-Any such event or failure to apply an amount equal to the proceeds of any issue of Green Bonds for any Eligible Green Assets, as aforesaid, or to obtain and publish any such reports, assessments, opinions and certifications, or the fact that the maturity of an Eligible Green Asset may not match the minimum duration of any Green Bond, or the failure by the Issuer to meet any other environmental or sustainability targets, will not (i) constitute an Event of Default or, as the case may be, a Restricted Event of Default under the relevant Green Bonds, (ii) create an obligation for the relevant Issuer to redeem the relevant Green Bonds or be a relevant factor for the relevant Issuer in determining whether or not to exercise any optional redemption rights in respect of any such Green Bonds; (iii) give Holders an option to redeem the relevant Green Bonds; (iv) constitute an incentive to redeem; or (v) prejudice the relevant Green Bonds' gualification as Tier 2 Capital or MREL-Eligible Liabilities (as applicable).
-Any Green Bonds may also be subject, as applicable, to any of the other risks highlighted in the sections "Risks related to the structure of a particular issue of Instruments" and "General risks related to a particular issue of Instruments", including any bail-in and resolution measures available under BRRD in the same way as any other Instruments issued under the Programme are subject thereto, see "General risks related to a particular issue of Instruments - Impact of the bank recovery and resolution directive" below.
-In particular, Green Bonds will be subject to the exercise of the general bail-in tool and/or the non-viability loss absorption (in respect of Subordinated Instruments) to the same extent and with the same ranking as any other Instrument which is not a Green Bond.
-Further, any Green Bonds, as with other Instruments, will be fully subject to the application of CRR eligibility criteria and BRRD requirements and, as such, proceeds from any such Green Bonds will cover all losses in the balance sheet of the Issuer regardless of their "green", "social" or "sustainable" label.
-Additionally, their labelling as Green Bonds will not (i) affect the regulatory treatment of such Instruments as Tier 2 Capital or MREL-Eligible Liabilities (as applicable) or (ii) have any impact on their status as indicated in Condition 3.
+Any such event or any failure for an amount equal to the net proceeds of any issue of Green Bonds to be allocated for any Eligible Green Assets, as aforesaid, to obtain, publish and/or provide any such relevant reports, assessments, opinions, certifications or labels or to comply with the provisions of the Green Bond Framework or the fact that the maturity of an Eligible Green Asset may not match the minimum duration of any Green Bonds, or the failure by the relevant Issuer to meet any other environmental or sustainability or governance objectives or targets, or the performance of the relevant Eligible Green Assets is not as expected, will not, inter alia, (i) constitute an Event of Default or, as the case may be, a Restricted Event of Default under the relevant Green Bonds, (ii) create an obligation for the relevant Issuer to redeem the relevant Green Bonds or be a relevant factor for the relevant Issuer in determining whether or not to exercise any optional redemption rights in respect of any such Green Bonds; (iii) give Holders an option to redeem the relevant Green Bonds; (iv) otherwise give a Holder the right to sue the relevant Issuer; (v) constitute an incentive to redeem; (vi) have any impact on the terms and conditions of the relevant Green Bonds nor prejudice the relevant Green Bonds' qualification as Tier 2 Capital or MREL-Eligible Liabilities (as applicable); (vii) otherwise lead to or create an ability for any Holder to exercise any rights against the relevant Issuer; or (viii) otherwise create or imply any obligation or implication or liability for the relevant Issuer or any right for any Holder.
+Any Green Bonds will also be subject, as applicable, to any of the other risks highlighted under "Risk Factors", including the sub-sections "Risks related to the structure of a particular issue of Instruments" and "General risks related to a particular issue of Instruments", including any bail-in and resolution measures available under BRRD in the same way as any other Instruments issued under the Programme are subject thereto, see "General risks related to a particular issue of Instruments - Impact of the bank recovery and resolution directive" below.
+In particular, Green Bonds will be subject to the exercise of the general bail-in tool and/or the non-viability loss absorption (in respect of Subordinated Instruments and certain eligible liabilities) to the same extent and with the same ranking as any other Instrument which is not a Green Bond.
+Further, any Green Bonds, as with other Instruments, will be fully subject to the application of CRR eligibility criteria and BRRD requirements, including criteria and requirements for own funds and eligible liabilities instruments, and related risks as loss-absorbing instruments and, as such, proceeds from any such Green Bonds will cover all losses in the balance sheet of the Issuer regardless of their "green", "social" or "sustainable" label.
+Additionally, their labelling as Green Bonds will not (i) affect the regulatory treatment and/or classification of such Instruments as Tier 2 Capital or MREL-Eligible Liabilities (as applicable) or (ii) have any impact on their status as indicated in Condition 3, including with regards to their ranking, subordination compared to more senior claims, and loss absorbency features.